GSA/challenges-and-prizes/_historical-challenges/materials-science-and-engineering-data-challenge.md

   behavior.
-This lack of well-developed physics-based approaches across scales hampers advances in the discovery of new materials and an ability to link processing-structure-property relationships in such a way as to enable quantitative and predictive materials design tools.
-The goal of the Materials Genome Initiative is to halve the time it takes to discover, develop and deploy a new material and at a fraction of the cost compared to traditional approaches.
+This lack of well-developed physics-based approaches across scales hampers advances in the discovery of new materials and an ability to link processing-structure-property relationships in such a way as to enable quantitative and predictive materials design tools.</p> <p>The goal of the Materials Genome Initiative is to halve the time it takes to discover, develop and deploy a new material and at a fraction of the cost compared to traditional approaches.
 Application of data science techniques to accessible digital materials data to develop new knowledge is expected to be part of the solution